 Increasing Accessibility and Efficiency

-ODOT has deployed survey-grade tablets to its inspectors, providing them with access to the same data and information used by the machines constructing the roadway.
-With these tablets, inspectors can easily determine line and grade on a stake-less construction site.
+ODOT has deployed survey-grade GNSS tablets to its construction inspectors, providing them with access to the same data and information used by the machines constructing the roadway.
+With these tablets, inspectors can easily determine line and grade on a construction site.

-These tablets use the Oregon Real Time GNNS Network (ORGN) to achieve accuracies of +/0.05 ft.
-MicroSurvey Field Genius surveying software is used to read XML files.
-This allows an inspector to work with the same roadway design files as the contractor and do so with a high-degree of accuracy.
+These tablets use the Oregon Real Time GNNS Network (ORGN) to achieve accuracies of +/0.07 ft.
+MicroSurvey Field Genius surveying software is used to directly read XML design files.
+This allows an inspector to work with the same roadway design files as the contractor, and do so with a high-degree of accuracy.

 The goal of this initiative is to give inspectors the capability and flexibility to conduct the same checks required for projects using traditional staking methods.
 It is not to make an inspector into a surveyor.